sww1235/connection-diagram-manager-golang/file-format.md

 that conflict, the user will be notified with the file names and line numbers that caused the conflict.

-In addition, additional files/folders can be specified in the project config file that can contain a limited subset of top level dictionaries that contain library type information such as `connector_type`, `equipment_type`, etc.
+In addition, additional files can be specified in the project config file that can contain a limited subset of top level dictionaries that contain library type information such as `connector_type`, `equipment_type`, etc.